kwkeefer/dumbrute/README.md

 Because I can't afford a Burp Pro license.

-I got sick of fiddling with Hydra and wanted something a bit more flexible that didn't take forever.
+I got sick of fiddling with Hydra and wanted something a bit more flexible that didn't take forever to run.

+After installing run:

 ```shell
 dumbrute .